Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-botintegration.md

 You can call this method when kommunicate SDK initialized.
 For example if you are using web SDK you can put this inside `onInit` callback function in Kommunicate installation [script](web-installation#web-installation).

 ### Multilingual dialogflow agents:
 When you integrate a Dialogflow bot, Kommunicate sets English(en-US) the default language for bot.
-This setting will be overriden by user's language.
+This setting will be overridden by user's language.
 Here is the [list of languages](https://dialogflow.com/docs/reference/language) supported by dialogflow.
 You need to pass the appropriate language tag in `Kommunicate.updateUserLanguage("languageTag")` method.
 Once this is set, only intents created in this language will be matched against user query.
 If none of the intents is matched `Default Fallback Intent` will be triggered.
 Here is the more information on creating [multilingual agent in Dialogflow](https://dialogflow.com/docs/agents/multilingual).

 ## Working with custom actions